Your todo list:

-This route is nearly impossible to clean while lowering/rappelling so you must have a second clean it on toprope.
+This route is difficult and possibly a touch dangerous to attempt to clean while lowering/rappelling so you should just have your second clean it on toprope.

 - Doubles from blue TCU until red #1 Camalot.

 - 60 meter rope gets you up and down.